YumYummity/dm-pinger/README.md

 - dm-pinger will automatically install requirements
 - dm-pinger will automatically find discord accounts on your computer, so you can quickly spam your friend's DMs without getting your token
 - dm-pinger includes optional webhook logging, including ETA, and amount pinged
+- auto-stop when your ex-friend blocks you

 # to-do
-- auto-stop when your ex-friend blocks you
+- Nothing, make an issue for request

+# compiling
+Set the variable 'EXE' to True in the code